IxGamerXL/ModEi/README.md

 # ModEi
 Roblox model export &amp; import functions utilizing JSON and code generation, designed to assist with bringing complex models into Script Builder games.
 Created by yours truly.

-Do note that this is pretty experimental.
-There is a chance that you'll experience bugs or oddities while using these functions, especially the `encodeModel` function.
-If you need some instance classes to be supported, feel free to create a pull request with the classes and their properties implemented into the PROPERTIES table found in `encodeModel`.
-Make sure that the functions you're editing are from the latest version lua file, any version before the latest is purely archival and should never be updated unless absolutely required.

 ## How do I use this?
 Go to the `Versions` folder, then click on the latest version.
 Copy the functions, preferably into one of your lua snippet files or a file dedicated to ModEi functions.
 Afterwards, you can now use these functions anytime.